quantumjim/Quantum-Computation-course-Basel/README.md

 ### Important dates

-You have until *tbd* January to hand-in your final projects (to me, by email).
+You have until 13th January to hand-in your final projects (to me, by email).
 You are expected to put a similar amount of time and effort in to the final project as you would put into two sets of exercises.

-You have until *tbd* December to email me and ask for feedback on project ideas, and to give guidelines for what would be expected for them.
+You have until 20th December to email me and ask for feedback on project ideas, and to give guidelines for what would be expected for them.
+We will also use the lecture on 17th December as a brainstorming session.

 ### Project ideas